device42/device42-docs/docs/integration/external-integrations/device42-cloud-connector-overview.md

 Device42 uses Cloudflare for the Cloud Connector.
 If you need specific IPv4 and IPv6 addresses, please refer to the [Cloudflare IP Ranges](https://www.cloudflare.com/en-in/) documentation.

-If you have a question that isn't answered here, please email [support@device42.com](mailto:support@device42) and we'll be glad both to answer your question, and to include the answer here.
+If you have a question that isn't answered here, please email [support@device42.com](mailto:support@device42).
+We'll gladly answer your question and include the solution here.